purescript/registry-dev/SPEC.md

 A package set update must be submitted to the registry via GitHub issues on the registry repository.
 The body of the issue should contain the JSON object specified below, optionally within a code fence.

-A package set update is an object with two keys: `compiler`, an optional field that allows updating the compiler version used to compile the package sets, and `packages`, an object where keys are package names and values are either a version number or `null`.
+A package set update is an object with two keys: `compiler`, an optional field that, if set, will update the compiler version used to compile the package sets (it cannot be downgraded), and `packages`, an object where keys are package names and values are either a version number or `null`.
 A version number indicates the package should be added to the set or updated to the given version, and `null` indicates the package should be dropped from the package set.

 ```jsonc
 { // Sets the package set compiler version to 0.15.2